Katrina Tang

-Katrina Tang (born 17 May 1985) is an Estonian international children's fashion and portrait photographer, art director and videographer.
+Katrina Tang (born 17 May 1985) is an entrepreneur and photographer.

+Katrina Tang is an Estonian international children's fashion and portrait photographer, art director, and videographer.

+Katrina Tang is a founder and chief executive officer of the web platform LittleFamilyHub.

 Life and work

 Born in Tallinn, Estonia, Tang went to high school in Pärnu.
 She moved to England in 2003 and went to the Arts Institute at Bournemouth where she received her BA (Hons) in Commercial Photography in 2008.
 After that she moved to London and started to work for children's brands and magazines.
-At present Tang is working internationally and mostly travels between New York City, London, Paris and Estonia.
+At present Tang is working internationally and mostly travels between New York City, London, Paris, and Estonia.

-Tang has worked on a number of international well known children's brands and publications including Clarks, Mini Boden, Oeuf NYC, Fcuk, Very French Gangsters, Medela, The Times newspaper, Milk Magazine and many more.
+Tang has worked on a number of international well known children's brands and publications including Clarks, Mini Boden, Oeuf NYC, Fcuk, Very French Gangsters, Medela, The Times newspaper, Milk Magazine, and many more.